khusmann/bydantic/docs/global-context.md

 useful for situations when your bitfield may have different field types based on the device's configuration, capabilities, or version of the firmware.

-## A simple example: customizing string encoding
+## A Simple Example: Customizing String Encoding

 Let's look at a simple example, a bitfield that has the ability to customize its string encoding based on the context passed when serializaing / deserializing